 Let’s begin with login.php file

-to find any comments that can reveal sensitive data
+I usually view the page source to find any comments that can reveal sensitive data

 But Nothing found here